flaviut/flaviut.github.io/_posts/2020-08-22-notes-getting-started-nrf52-thread.md

 1. Navigate to `nRF5_SDK_for_Thread_and_Zigbee_v4.1.0_32ce5f8/examples/thread/cli/ftd/usb/pca10059/mbr/armgcc`.
 2. Build the program by running `make -j$(nproc)`. (make sure `GNU_INSTALL_ROOT` is set)
-3. You should see a message like `DONE nrf52840_xxaa` indicating successfully compilation.
+3. You should see a message like `DONE nrf52840_xxaa` indicating successful compilation.

 ### Flashing example program via DFU

+DFU is a bootloader and updater that makes it possible to update the code that's running on the nRF52 without hooking up a debugger.
+It also performs cryptographic checks to ensure that the code is trusted, although by default these checks are turned off during development.

 When you plug your dongle into your computer's USB port, you should see something like: